- How accessible this website is

 - Some video controls have a tooltip which does not stay open when moving the cursor to them.
 This fails WCAG 2.1 AA success criterion 1.4.13 (Content on hover or focus).
 This is an issue with the YouTube video player and not within our control.
 We will continue to look for a more compliant player.

 - Visible focus is not clear on some elements of our website, making it difficult for keyboard only users to know which element has keyboard focus, sometimes making it difficult to know the scope of the element.
 This fails WCAG 2.4.7 (Focus Visible).
-We plan to resolve this issue by December 2020.
+There is ongoing work to fix this issue and we plan to resolve this issue by December 2021.

 - When zoomed in to 250% or above, the keyboard tabs through background content and does not tab through the menu when it is open in some internet browsers.
 This fails WCAG 2.4.3 (Focus order).
-We plan to resolve this by January 2020.
+There's ongoing work to fix this issue and we plan to resolve this by January 2022.

 - There is poor colour contrast on the Search button when highlighted with the keyboard within the news section of our website.
 This fails WCAG 2.4.3 Contrast (Minimimum).
-We plan to resolve this by January 2020.
+There's ongoing work to fix this issue and we plan to resolve this by January 2022.

 - Forms will time out after an hour causing users to lose the information they input without warning.
 This doesn't meet Success Criterion 2.2.1 (Timing Adjustable).
 This is set by a third party so we are unable to extend this time period.
 We are raising the issue with the supplier but do not yet have a timescale for resolving this issue.